martintrojer/martintrojer.github.com/content/post/2013-07-17-non-tailrecursive-functions-in-coreasync.md

 title: Non tail-recursive functions in core.async go blocks
 ---

-I've been using various [Go](http://go-lang.org/) examples / tutorials to take a deeper look into [core.async](https://github.com/clojure/core.async).
-The [CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processes) pattern is a very interesting and powerful, it's good move for Clojure to "throw in" with Go and push this style of programming.
+I've been using various [Go](http://go-lang.org/) examples and tutorials to take a deeper look into [core.async](https://github.com/clojure/core.async).
+The [CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processes) pattern is very interesting and powerful; it's a good move for Clojure to "throw in" with Go and push this style of programming.

-core.sync works at s-expression level, where some other JVM solutions ([Kilim](http://www.malhar.net/sriram/kilim/), [Pulsar](https://github.com/puniverse/pulsar)) do the same on byte code level.
-The main benefit of doing these transforms on s-expression level is that they are applicable to ClojureScript, where CSP can be a very neat way out of callback hell.
+core.async works at the s-expression level, where some other JVM solutions ([Kilim](http://www.malhar.net/sriram/kilim/), [Pulsar](https://github.com/puniverse/pulsar)) do the same at the byte-code level.
+The main benefit of doing these transforms at the s-expression level is that they are applicable to ClojureScript, where CSP can be a very neat way out of callback hell.
 [David has written about this](http://swannodette.github.io/2013/07/12/communicating-sequential-processes/).

 ### The go macro

-Now, one limitation of the go macro is that it can't "look into" other functions / closures.
-This difference stands out quite clearly when reading Go code where you can put "go" in-front of function calls.
+Now, one limitation of the go macro is that it can't "look into" other functions or closures.
+This difference stands out quite clearly when reading Go code where you can put "go" in front of function calls.

 ```clojure
 (defn put-all! [vs ch]